tremor-rs/tremor-www-docs/docs/development/benchmarks/LogstashBenchmark.md

 Tremor, however, is a factor of 45 better than the logstash worst case.
 Tremor, compared to the logstash best case, is still a factor of 20.54 higher throughput.

-So the total effective range of improvement for the given benchmark ( all other things considered equal ) is somewhere between a 20x to 45x increase in throughput favoring tremor over logstash for the baseline use case based on exprimental conditions detailed in this report.
+So the total effective range of improvement for the given benchmark ( all other things considered equal ) is somewhere between a 20x to 45x increase in throughput favoring tremor over logstash for the baseline use case based on experimental conditions detailed in this report.

 ## Production Analysis

 We don't typically deploy logstash or tremor into production as a distribution proxy or interconnect that passes through events.
 Logstash would be a pretty bad choice compared to tremor.
 But tremor, although it has excellent conditioning and is designed for elegantly handling back-pressure and saturation conditions for log shipping and distribution - it does not provide the delivery semantics, retention and feature-set of technologies such as Kafka.

-For the level 1 traffic limiting, traffic shaping and rate limiting use cases in Level 3 Logging at Wayfair for which tremor was originally designed we have seen a 7x-8x improvement in density compared to logstash for v0.4 of tremor. v0.5 should increase this to the 10x ballpark as we benefit from SIMD vectorization of JSON deserialization.
-However, there is further room for improvement as the tremor-script langauge has evolved to handle level 2 logging to replace ruby and logstash with far richer configuration than level 1.
-In v0.5 performance is a non-goal; as such there are many optimisations to the new tremor-script domain specific langauge that we have yet to undertake - so in practice for level 2 logging we won't see the full benefit of SIMD vectorization as some of those gains are ammortised by additional essential complexity of providing a richer DSL to support replacing logstash in level 2.
+For the level 1 traffic limiting, traffic shaping and rate-limiting use cases in Level 3 Logging at Wayfair for which tremor was originally designed we have seen a 7x-8x improvement in density compared to logstash for v0.4 of tremor. v0.5 should increase this to the 10x ballpark as we benefit from SIMD vectorization of JSON deserialization.
+However, there is further room for improvement as the tremor-script language has evolved to handle level 2 logging to replace ruby and logstash with far richer configuration than level 1.
+In v0.5 performance is a non-goal; as such there are many optimisations to the new tremor-script domain-specific-langauge that we have yet to undertake - so in practice for level 2 logging we won't see the full benefit of SIMD vectorization as some of those gains are ammortised by additional essential complexity of providing a richer DSL to support replacing logstash in level 2.

 Indicatively, we stand to see a range of 20x-40x improvement.
 In production we have _observed_ closer to a 7x-8x improvement in density with the L3 replacement, and with the v0.4 upgrade to L1 in GCP pre-live.
 We expect a further modest incremental improvement in L1 with v0.5, and a good ~10x over logstash for L2 this ( v0.5 ) release.